 With the operational phase, “we are now setting up the internal structures required.
 We need to shift to different tools needed across the program,” explained Alexa Fotheringham, Manager for the NAC PRA program.
 “There will always be some new issue to tackle or areas to develop — it won’t be steady state ever.”

 There are some familiar faces and some new ones as NAC PRA becomes a full-fledged program.

-Dr. Jon Witt, Chair of the NAC PRA Committee: This committee is responsible for many aspects of the program, including standards, orientation curriculum, over-time assessment, and clinical assessor training.
-Its members represent the provincial PRA programs involved, and representation from certification colleges, the Federation of Medical Regulatory Authorities of Canada, the MCC, the Therapeutic Decision-Making Test Committee, and the National Assessment Central Coordinating Committee (NAC3), to which it reports.
+Dr. Jon Witt, Chair of the NAC PRA Committee: This Committee is responsible for many aspects of the program, including standards, orientation curriculum, over-time assessment, and clinical assessor training.
+Its members represent the provincial PRA programs involved, and representation from certification colleges, the Federation of Medical Regulatory Authorities of Canada, the MCC, the Therapeutics Decision-Making Test Committee, and the National Assessment Central Coordinating Committee (NAC3), to which it reports.

 Cindy Streefkerk, Chief Strategic Development Officer: Ms. Streefkerk is responsible for carrying out the program’s direction and for internal collaboration at MCC.
 She said that for MCC, “one of the benefits is to bring the PRA programs together in a community of interest.
 It has that community feel, and it’s been very positive.”

 Alexa Fotheringham, Manager: Ms. Fotheringham oversees daily operations and the transition to operational status.
 She manages the team and relationships with stakeholders.
 She said NAC PRA is critical to MCC: “We demonstrated we could collaborate, we could bring together the subject matter expertise we needed.”